alexelash/personal-website/_projects/azavea-groundwork.md

       layout: "text-visual"
       title: "Starting the branding process"
       desc: |
-        The team had chosen the name based on the idea that labeling data sets the ”groundwork” for every machine learning project.
-With this concept in mind, I began exploring potential images that could highlight GroundWork’s important role in machine learning projects.
+        The team had chosen the name based on the idea that labeling data sets the “groundwork” for every machine learning project.
+With this concept in mind, I began exploring potential images that could highlight GroundWork’s important role.

         I began sketching monograms for the logomark:
       visual: